Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Novel Curveball algorithms for undirected graphs

-\empgcb{} achieves parallelism by concurrently executing several independent sequential trades.
+\empgcb{} adds parallelism to \emgcb{} by concurrently executing multiple sequential trades.
 As in Fig.~\ref{fig:microchunks}, we split a global trade into \emph{microchunks} each containing a similar number of node pairs and then execute a \emph{batch} of $p$ such subdivisions in parallel.
-The batch's size is a compromise between intra-batch dependencies (messages are awaited from another processor) and overhead caused by synchronising threads at the batch's end (see Appendix~\ref{sec:app-empgcb}).
+The batch's size is a compromise between intra-batch dependencies (messages are awaited from another processor) and overhead caused by synchronising threads at the batch's end (see Appendix \ref{sec:app-empgcb}).

 \empgcb{} processes each microchunk similarly as in \emcb{} but differentiates between messages that are sent (i) within a microchunk, (ii) between microchunks of the same batch (iii) and microchunks processed later.
 Each class is transported using an optimised data structure (see below) and only type (ii) messages introduce dependencies between parallel executions and are resolved as follows: each processor retrieves the messages that are sent to its next trade and checks whether all information required is available by comparing the number of messages to the active nodes' degrees.
 If data is missing the trade is skipped and later executed by the processor that adds the last missing neighbour.